You are here:

 When a pupil is excluded, the governing board has a duty to consider parents’ representations about the exclusion.

-The governing board will usually delegate that responsibility to a committee which we'll refer to here as a 'review panel.'
+The governing board will usually delegate that responsibility to a committee which we'll refer to here as an 'exclusions panel.'
 Your committee may have a different name.

-Whether a review panel is required and the power it has regarding the exclusion depends on the circumstances.
+Whether an exclusions panel is required and the power it has regarding the exclusion depends on the circumstances.